jjatria/Net-Async-MPD/README.md

         Alternatively, if the value itself is a code reference, then that will be called with a reference to the raw list of lines as its only argument.

+    For ease of use, underscores in the final command name will be removed before sending to the server (unless the command name requires them).

 - **get**